-In the food sector, upholding rigorous sanitation measures is crucial for guaranteeing food security and safeguarding the well-being of employees and customers alike.
+The food industry thrives on stringent sanitation practices to guarantee food security and safeguarding the well-being of employees and customers alike.

 In this article, you will learn about the different types of food-grade face masks available for food industry workers and their unique features and suitability for various food processing, handling, and service environments.

-Here are the main categories of food-grade face masks used in the food industry you will read about in this article:
+Here are the main categories of food-grade face masks and topics we will cover:

 - Disposable face masks